chrisdoofer/AVNMDemo/README.md

 Usage:
 - Create a resource group in your region of choice.
 - Deploy the template to the resource group.
-- Deploy ANM to the resource group.
+- Deploy AVNM to the resource group.
 - Configure and test AVNM per instructions provided in this repo.